A Vital Force for

-Founded in 1983, the Women’s Foundation is the first statewide women’s foundation in the nation, and remains the only grantmaking organization in Minnesota dedicated exclusively to growing equity for women and girls.
+Founded in 1983, the Women’s Foundation is the first statewide women’s foundation in the nation and remains the only grantmaking organization in Minnesota dedicated exclusively to growing equity and justice for women, girls, and gender-expansive people.

 How it All Started